-- median atlanto-axial joint: hyaline-covered synovial joint between the dens of axis back of the anterior arch of the atlas which allows for the rotation of the head.
+- median atlanto-axial joint: hyaline-covered synovial joint between the dens of the axis and the posterior aspect of the anterior arch of the atlas, allowing for the rotation of the head.
 The dens is held in place by the transverse ligament, with a bursa between the two.

 - lateral atlanto-axial joint: hyaline-covered synovial joint between the inferior articular facet of the atlas and the superior articular facet of the axis which allows for the rotation of the head.
 A capsule innervated by the C2 nerve surrounds the joint.

 transverse ligament: strong band that runs posterior to the dens of the axis, holding it in place.
 Each end is attached to tubercles on the anterior arch of the atlas.